DevOpsDolapo/DevOps_Projects/PROJECT 2/Project2.md

 ## How to Initialize a Git Repository

-Before initialiizing a Git repository (or repo for short), you would need to install Git on your computer.
+Before initialiizing a Git repository (or repo for short), we would need to install Git on the computer.
 The steps to install Git on a Windows system are shown below:

 - **Download Git from the website `https://git-scm.com/download/win`**